Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Introduction

-In music, \textit{form} refers to the structure of a musical piece which consist on dividing music in small units starting with motifs, then phrases and finally sections which express a musical idea. \textit{Boundary detection} is the first step that has to be done in musical form analysis which must be done before the naming of the different segments depending on the similarity between them.
+In music, \textit{form} refers to the structure of a musical piece, which consists of dividing the musical pieces into small units, starting with the motifs, then the phrases, and finally the sections that express a musical idea. \textit{Boundary detection} is the first step that has to be done in musical form analysis and must be done before the naming of the different segments depending on the similarity between them.
 This last step is named \textit{Labelling} or \textit{Clustering}.
-This task, translated to the most common genre in MIREX datasets, the pop genre, would be the detection and extraction of the chorus, verse or introduction of the corresponding song.
-Detecting the boundaries of music pieces consists on identifying the transitions where these parts begin and end, a task that professional musicians do almost automatically by seeing a score.
-This detection of the boundaries in a musical piece is based on the \textit{Audio Onset Detection} task, which is the first step for several higher-level music analysis tasks such as beat detection, tempo estimation and transcription.
+This task, translated to the most common genre in MIREX datasets, the pop genre, would be the detection and extraction of the chorus, verse, or introduction of the corresponding song.
+Detecting the boundaries of music pieces consists on identifying the transitions where these parts begin and end, a task that professional musicians do almost automatically by listening a piece of music.
+This detection of the boundaries in a musical piece is based on the \textit{Audio Onset Detection} task, which is the first step for several higher-level music analysis tasks such as beat detection, tempo estimation, and transcription.

-The automatic analysis of musical forms studies the \textit{musical form} by segmenting music signals.
-It is important to say that there is not a rule or a defined method to analyze music, so, even though the most typical musical forms like the Sonata, the Minuet and other musical forms have their respective structure, there is a lot of music that can be analyzed in different ways.

-As mentioned above, after identifying the limits of a piece of music, the labelling phase must be carried out.
-This phase is the main objective of the structural analysis of the music and, regardless of the way the analysis is performed (unsupervised or \textit{supervised neural network} methods), the first step to be carried out is the boundary detection.

-This problem can be accomplished with different techniques that have in common the need of pre-processing the audio files in order to extract the desired audio features and then apply unsupervised or \textit{supervised neural network} methods.
+This problem can be accomplished with different techniques that have in common the need of pre-processing the audio files in order to extract the desired audio features and then apply unsupervised or supervised methods.
 There are several studies where this pre-processing step is made in different ways, so there is not yet a generalized input pre-processing method.
-The currently \textit{supervsed neural network} best-performing methods use CNNs trained with human annotations.
-The inputs to the CNN are Mel-Scaled Log-magnitude Spectograms (MLSs) \cite{ullrich2014boundary}, Self-similarity Lag-Matrices (SSLMs) in combination with the MLSs \cite{grill2015music} and also combining these matrices with chromas \cite{grill2015music2}.
+The currently \textit{end-to-end} best-performing methods use CNNs trained with human annotations.
+The inputs to the CNN are Mel-Scaled Log-magnitude Spectograms (MLSs) \cite{ullrich2014boundary}, Self-similarity Lag-Matrices (SSLMs) in combination with the MLSs \cite{grill2015music}, and also combining these matrices with chromas \cite{grill2015music2}.